Revenue Scotland Board and Senior Leadership Team

 Jean Lindsay

 Jean Lindsay is a former Director at the Forestry Commission, where she was responsible for the leadership of all Central Services.
 She was formerly the Head of Profession for HR and is a Chartered Fellow of the Institute of Personnel and Development (FCIPD).
 She has significant experience in leadership, people management, Public Sector corporate governance, health & safety and change management, including large scale organisational restructuring, where she led the highly complex transformational programme of completing the devolution of the Forestry Commission.
 She is a qualified Executive Coach and Myers-Briggs practitioner.
-She is also on the Board of Crown Estate Scotland; a Non-Legal Member of the Employment Tribunal (Scotland); and a member of the Institute of Chartered Foresters.
+She is also on the Board of Crown Estate Scotland and a Non-Legal Member of the Employment Tribunal (Scotland)

 Martin McEwen